 "What did Michael say to me at the end of the race?
 About time.
 Frank Williams and Patrick Head’s compliments?
 They are used to win; the congratulations were not wasted".

-"I waited this moment for five years, always working hard.
-Fighting now for the title?
-Let us first think about winning some race and to improve the aerodynamics of the car.
-We still have a major shortcoming with the tires: we are competitive in the wet because we never run on those conditions".
+"I've waited for this moment for five years, always working hard.
+We are not thinking about fighting for the title?
+Let us first think about winning some races and to improve the aerodynamics of the car.
+We still have a major shortcoming with the tyres: we are competitive in the wet because we never run in those conditions".

 There is still some room left for emotions:

-"I truly give my congratulation to them.
+"I truly give my congratulations to them.
 Williams and Michelin together are demonstrated to have the best package.
 The BMW rivalry will be good for German motor racing.
-They do not be believe to be in contention for the title?
+They do not believe to be in contention for the title?
 I do not think so.
 You always say that when you start being competitive.
 You start to not show your cards and ambitions as much as possible.
-However, this race, and I say this without any polemics, has proved wrong those who, after Malaysia, predicted a Ferrari monologue.
-It will a very tight 3-way fight for the title.
+However, this race, and I say this without any controversy, has proved wrong those who, after Malaysia, predicted a Ferrari monologue.
+It will be a very tight 3-way fight for the title.
 We took six important points with Coulthard, who is now on top of the championship lead together with Michael.
-We also demonstrated to have a more robust than last year, given that David stepped on the podium in all of the races".
+We also demonstrated to be more robust than last year, given that David stepped on the podium in all of the races".

-A 2nd place does not, of course, satisfy the Anglo-German giant, given that the two Silver monopolized the front row which was thwarted at the start.
+A 2nd place does not satisfy the Anglo-German giant, since the two Silver Arrows monopolised the front row in qualifying.
 Coulthard admits:

 "From how fast he was going, I thought he was making four-five pitstops.
 I was interested to know how quick he'd be in the race itself.
 I then found out, after 20 laps, that he wanted to make a one stop.
 I was hoping I would be faster."

-What were the causes for McLaren being so slow in the race?
-For Coulthard, there were two:
+What were the causes for McLaren’s lack of pace in the race?
+According to Coulthard, there were two reasons behind this performance:

 "The situation in the championship is similar to the one I had a year ago, which makes me a little more optimistic".

 What about Ron Dennis?
-The fact that he was beaten by his fried Williams does not placate the bitterness:
+The fact that he was beaten by his friend Williams does not placate the bitterness:

 "You see, I am a bad loser and I am not ashamed to admit it.
 To get them from Frank does not change things much".

-Still in the lead of the championship, although level-on-points with Coulthard, Michael Schumacher does not hide his joy for his brother’ success and tells about his race:
+Michael Schumacher is still leading the drivers’ championship, although level-on-points with Coulthard.
+The world champion does not hide his joy for his brother’ success while talking about his race:

 "I am very happy for him.
 Other times, I had come close to achieving the feat, now it was big.
 We are the first brothers to win together in Formula 1 and we achieve this result: mom and dad would be proud of us".

-Someone points out to him that he should be say for Ferrari’s result, but he retorts:
+Someone points out that he should be unhappy about Ferrari’s result.
+He retorts:

-Michael talks like an older brother but does forget that Ralf is also his rival:
+Michael talks like an older brother.
+Nevertheless, he does not forget that Ralf is also his rival:

-"What the debrief ended and I exited from our motorhome, I said to others in the team that now our problem will be my brother".
+"When the debrief ended and I exited our motorhome, I said to others in the team that now our problem will be my brother".

-The joke, to which not everyone laughed at, is needed to not let the disappointment show Schumacher knows that the road for the championship become even more complicated, and Williams’ return to competitiveness plays a decisive role in Ferrari’s future headaches.
+Schumacher does not want to show his disappointment.
+He thus makes a joke that not everyone laughs at.
+The Ferrari driver knows that the road for the championship has become even more complicated.
+Furthermore, Williams’ competitiveness could play a decisive role in Ferrari’s future headaches.

 "I should congratulate our rivals.
-BMW made an incredible progress and now they are in the championship fight.
+BMW made incredible progress and now they are in the championship fight.
 Our car is still very competitive.
-The issue is that the other have recovered much quicker than expected".
+The issue is that the others have recovered much quicker than expected".

-After congratulating Ralf and the Williams team, Michael closes the post-race interview with a little bit of self-criticism when talking about his disastrous race:
+Michael congratulates Ralf and the Williams team.
+He closes the post-race interview by self-criticising his disastrous race:

-"First of all, the choice of the hard compound tires.
+"First of all, the choice of the hard compound tyres.
 Let's get this straight: we all agreed with the choice but we thought that it could have gone better.
 It did not work in quali but it is my fault.
 I would have started higher without that mistake.
 Starting behind was our second issue.
 Look at Barrichello: he finished the race in 3rd when he started behind me so that means that that choice was not so bad.
 Nothing went quite right in my race.
-I started terribly, then the gearbox had a glitch issue and finally, I had the right front tire drop.
-By analysing the tire, we saw that it was not punctured.
-We lost tire pressure due to the rim.
-Stopping to change tires was useless.
+I started terribly, then the gearbox had a glitch issue and finally, I had the right front tyre drop.
+By analysing the tyre, we saw that it was not punctured.
+We lost tyre pressure due to the rim.
+Stopping to change tyres was useless.
 The rim was compromised which affected the brakes.
 It was too dangerous to continue like that.
-I consulted with Ross Brown on the radio and told me: let’s retire, otherwise you would take too many risks".
+I consulted with Ross Brown on the radio and he told me: let’s retire, otherwise you would take too many risks".

 "We had an elastic strategy.
 We could do one thing or the other according to the evolution of the race.
 The temperature should have been less warm than it was.
-In short, a set of things, it went all wrong".
+In short, a lot of things, everything went wrong".

 "Two weeks ago, you said that we were running away with the championship and now you say that we are in crisis.
 Come on, do not exaggerate.
 We were not running away with it back then, like it was unfortunately demonstrated.
 We are not in a crisis now and we hope to demonstrate it".

-Talking about decisions, Jean Todt can only agree that the hard tire choice did not bring the attended results:
+Jean Todt can only agree that the hard tyre did not bring the expected results:

-Maranello’s press officer, Claudio Berro, also confirms that Schumacher’s tire issue was due to suspension wear and tear, which damaged the rim, which in turn provoked the loss of air pressure:
+Claudio Berro, Maranello’s press officer, confirms that Schumacher’s tyre issue was due to the wear and tear of the suspension, which damaged the rim and provoked the loss of air pressure:

 "It is fundamental for us to discover the causes of Michael’s retirement.
 We will analyse the issues in the next few days.
-The rim broke after impacting with the suspension but we immediately though about changing the tire, thinking of a simple puncture.
-Then, when Schumacher exited the pits, we realized that there was another anomality and thus called him to the garage to retire the car.
+The rim broke after impacting the suspension but we immediately thought about changing the tyres, thinking of a simple puncture.
+Then, when Schumacher exited the pits, we realised that there was another anomaly and thus called him to the garage to retire the car.
 It was too dangerous to continue in those conditions; the car did not guarantee the right reliability".

-"Barrichello’s 3rd place is satisfying for the constructors’ championship, Michael’s retirement is penalizing for the drivers’ one".
+"Barrichello’s 3rd place is satisfying for the constructors’ championship; Michael’s retirement is penalising for the drivers’ one".

-Now Ferrari can only archive the Imola weekend and concentrate to the Fiorano and Mugello test.
-The team will do some tests before the Spanish Grand Prix.
-The work is now double: understand what went wrong and to again try the electronic updates which will be introduced at Catalunya.
+Ferrari had a disappointing Imola weekend.
+The Maranello squad will now concentrate on the Fiorano and Mugello tests before the Spanish Grand Prix.
+The goal is to understand what went wrong at Imola and to test the electronic upgrades which will be introduced in Catalunya.